 Angela is an electronic engineer.
 “I was born with a screwdriver in my left hand and incredible vigorous curiosity.
 Those two elements are following me until today, walking on the wire in between art and science, my heart is always beeting in the rhythm to dream, to imagine, to repair and to create.”

-Our Bacteria cellulose expert
+Our Bacteria cellulose expert, Master student at VU

 Yona Yfke Adipurnomo